 Let’s face it, Game of Thrones is one of the best TV shows since sliced bread.
-Everyone and their Grandmother watches it.
+Everyone and their Grandmother watch it.
 And if you don’t, then you probably need to consider whether you’re legitimately stuck in 2009.
-Not only does it sport amazing acting and storylines, the set design is spot on and a huge part of that is the locations.
+Not only does it sport amazing acting and storylines, but the set design is also spot on and a huge part of that is the locations.
 Game of Thrones is filmed all around Europe including Iceland, Croatia, Spain and of course Northern Ireland.

 Last week, I had a lovely weekend away in Dublin with my mother and because we’re both big Game of Thrones fans (her more than me) we decided to spend one of these days on a tour around the Game of Thrones film locations.